KIT-IAI/SDM_KITModelViewer/README.md

 * Interactive object lists enable a direct link between the list and the 3D scene
 * Individual colour coding of objects based on attributes and properties
 * Merging different models and file formats in one 3D scene
-* Georeferencing Support for a wide range of different spatial reference systems
+* Georeferencing support for a wide range of different spatial reference systems
 * BIM validation based on mvdXML, including the creation and editing of mvdXML specifications

 ## Supported data models and file formats